NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.1.md

 ![TOC](.attachments/nh31-toc.webp "Table of contents (TOC)")

 ## Support of ABC musical notation
 It's fascinating how many things you can describe with just plain text.
 In addition to Mermaid diagrams and math expressions which were added in previous release we are pleased to announce that now we have something to offer to musicians as well.
-[ABC musical notation](https://en.wikipedia.org/wiki/ABC_notation) is supported now and can be added via fenced code blocks when marked as <code>abc</code> language.
+[ABC musical notation](https://en.wikipedia.org/wiki/ABC_notation) is supported now and can be added via fenced code blocks when marked as `abc` language.

-For stringed instruments, you can also display tabs by adding the following line <code>%tab YOUR_INSTRUMENT</code> where <code>YOUR_INSTRUMENT</code> can be one of the following values: _guitar, mandolin, fiddle, violin_.
+For stringed instruments, you can also display tabs by adding the following line `%tab YOUR_INSTRUMENT` where `YOUR_INSTRUMENT` can be one of the following values: _guitar, mandolin, fiddle, violin_.

 MIDI playback is also supported with ability to play/pause and seek.